platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 Once your project is ready for production, replace the automatically generated domain with your own custom domain.

+Note that adding a domain disables the automatically generated URL for your Production environment only.
+URLs for non-Production environments can't be customized.
 ## Before you begin

 You need: